Help Bring Solar Power and a Community Center in Ghana

 The Community

-Bompaso is a rural community of 500 farmers and ranchers in the Oti Region, in eastern Ghana.
+Bompaso is a rural community of about 500 farmers and ranchers in the Oti Region, in eastern Ghana.
 Educational infrastructure is limited and students walk many miles to attend school.
 Bompaso has no access to electricity and residents depend on kerosene and wood for all energy needs and walk several miles to charge their cell phones.
 Bompaso’s people are inspiring.
 While facing the daily challenges of poverty, they approach new opportunities with hard work and commitment.

 Rice farming micro-enterprise project in Bompaso, Ghana